Site

 markets etc)

-SEVENTH IF the breeder does not ask you a
+IF the breeder does not

 list of questions and seem to screen